concur/developer.concur.com/api-reference/direct-connects/hotel-service-2/Authentication-and-Errors.markdown

 | 2	| No implementation	| Indicates that the target business system has no implementation for the intended request. |
 | 13 | Application error | Indicates that an involved backend application returned an error which is passed back in the response message. |

-Note: The OTA Error-Type code of 4 - Authentication (Indicates the message lacks adequate security credentials.) is not expcted by Concur.
+**Note:** The OTA Error-Type code of 4 - Authentication (Indicates the message lacks adequate security credentials.) is not expcted by Concur.
 For all authentication errors Concur expects an HTTP 403.

+Concur expects the following Errors under the given Error Types:

-### Unknown	(Code 1)								Indicates an unknown error.
+### Unknown	(Error Type Code "1")								Indicates an unknown error.
 | Error Code | Description | Example |
 |----------|----------------|-----------------------|
 | 188 |	Transaction error | For errors not specified in other codes.
 Internal supplier log ID can be provided in ShortText for debugging.|

-### No implementation (Code 2)
+### No implementation (Error Type Code "2")

-### Application error (Code 13)
+### Application error (Error Type Code "13")
 | Error Code | Description | Example |
 |----------|----------------|-----------------------|
 | 242 | Credit card number is invalid or missing | |